jacg/nain4/README.md

     then we will aim to fix it; if something is broken when using `nain4` without Nix, then we won't be able to help.

-For HPC systems on which installing Nix might be problematic, we provide the means to generate Singularity/[Apptainer](https://apptainer.org/) containers.
+For HPC systems on which installing Nix might be problematic:

++ [nix-portable](https://github.com/DavHau/nix-portable) works well in many situations
++ we provide the means to generate Singularity/[Apptainer](https://apptainer.org/) containers.

 # `nain4`